 The baccalaureate degree is still in progress at the time the applicant’s credentials are reviewed.
 Admission to regular status is contingent on successful completion of the baccalaureate degree.

 Prerequisite courses are incomplete.
-Any course deficits should be completed during the first year of graduate study.
+Any course deficits should be completed prior to the first year of graduate study.

 Provisional status requires:

-Minimum GRE Scores 153V, 144Q
+GRE scores taken within 5 years of application

 Overall undergraduate Grade Point Average (GPA) of 2.75 or higher.